pieroproietti/penguins-wardrobe/README.md

          + usr   + share   + applications + install-to-waydroid.desktop
                            + backgrounds  + waydroid
 ```
 ##### hostname
 is boolean too, and if true, /etc/hostname will take the name of the costume and /etc/hosts will be changed in accord

 ##### scripts
-scripts contain an array of one or more scripts to be used to customize the result
+scripts contain an array of one or more scripts to be used to customize the result.

-You can add others scripts and directories inside the costume or use general scripts under ```../../scripts/``` like ```../../scripts/config_desktop_link.sh```
+You can add others scripts and directories inside the costume or use general scripts under ```../../scripts/``` like ```../../scripts/config_desktop_link.sh```.

 **Scripts examples**

-Scripts are called from customize/scripts and executed on the specific order.
+Scripts are called from ```customize/scripts``` and executed on the specific order.

 - install-image-from-local.sh (a script to copy sustem.img and vendor.img from local)
 - no-hw-accelleration.sh (script to set waydroid with no-hw-accelleration)

 # Accessories
-An accessory it'a costume who live under accessories directory or inside the costume itself.
+accessories can be defined inside a costume or outside.
+External accessories live in ```./accessories```, internal accessories live inside the costume or in others accessories who declare them.

+They have the same structure of costume and are called recursively from the costume it self.
 You can see it as a belt to dress with your pants or a bag associated to your chotches.

 Accessories can be installed alone or called from costumes.

-For example: waydroid is an accessory and it's used by wagtail (gnome3) or warbler (KDE), the same for firmwares who is added in colibri and other species who need a good hardware compatibility.
+For example: waydroid is an accessory and it's used by wagtail (gnome3) or warbler (KDE), the same is eggs_dev who is added in colibri, or firmware added to duck amd owl who need a good hardware compatibility.

+wagtail and warbler are made for developers, so have just an internal firmwares accessory filled mostly with wifi cards.

-__Note__ ```sudo eggs wardrobe wear``` accept a flag --no_firmwares to skip it, in the case we are building for virtual machines or tests.
+__Note__ ```sudo eggs wardrobe wear``` accept a flag ```--no_firmwares``` to skip it, in the case we are building for virtual machines or tests.

+(*) wagtail. warbler and wispbird before to end the installation run also a special script [add_wifi_firmwares.sh](https://github.com/pieroproietti/penguins-wardrobe/blob/main/scripts/add_wifi_firmwares.sh) to add in Debian bookworm firmwares from bullseye.

 ## wardrobe get